HenryDashwood/hakyll-website/things/publications.md

 ### [In the Sight of the Unwise](https://inthesightoftheunwise.substack.com/)

-Analyis whether eclesiastical or political is always insightful.
+Analysis whether eclesiastical or political is always insightful.